garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 Note: You will need to have ```pip``` installed to use pip.
 For more information about web3 go to [web3.readthedocs](https://web3py.readthedocs.io/en/stable/quickstart.html).

 Now that web3 is installed.
-We can copy then ```retrieve_image_cid.py``` and ```add_image_cid.py``` and paste these files into your ```project > smart_contract``` project folder.
+We will move the ```retrieve_image_cid.py``` and ```add_image_cid.py``` files and place them into your ```project > smart_contract``` folder.

-The ```retrieve_image_cid.py``` script asks for you smart contract address (this can be found on the 'Contracts' tab next to the ImageStore contract and and also a CID (such as ```QmWmXVKwg3PypTWNt9GSWvZHftDTEbJSyBkXH4rGaUFnh9```) to append the list within the smart contract.
-This content identified (CID) and is specific to the image uploaded to IPFS.
+When the ```retrieve_image_cid.py``` script is run, it asks for your smart contract address (this can be found on the 'Contracts' tab next to the ImageStore contract) and and also a CID (whihc will look something like: ```QmWmXVKwg3PypTWNt9GSWvZHftDTEbJSyBkXH4rGaUFnh9```), to append the list within the smart contract.
+The content identified (CID) is specific to the image uploaded to IPFS.
 The act of appending this value to the blockchain is effectively notorising it.
+Remember, when a contact has been migrated to the blockchain it is not possible to amend it.
+So if there is a mistake, it is not possible to change it.

 #### Add an image CID to the smart contract

-To run ```add_image_cid.py``` open a terminal and change directory to the project folder and type:
+To run ```add_image_cid.py``` open a terminal and make sure you are in the ```project > smart_contract```directory and type:

 ```
 python add_image_cid.py
 ```

-You will then be asked to enter you Ethereum ImageStore contract address and CID.
-Once entered this information you should get something simular to the below:
+You will then be asked to enter your Ethereum ImageStore contract address and CID.
+Once you have entered this information, you should get something similar to the below:

 ```
 Enter your Ethereum ImageStore contract address: 0xA40e776DDAB373960dA5F6FC170743A9DAe51204